RubenLaube-Pohto/twitter-client/README.md

 ### Refreshing user tokens

 At the moment Twitter does not expire user tokens.
 The token becomes unusable if the user rejects the application from their settings.

+### Old and new user ids on Twitter

+TweetSharp 2.3.1 broke when getting timeline because it didn't understand the difference between old and new user ids.
+TweetSharp 2.3.1.2 had a fix for this. [[2]]

 ## Closing Report